Feastio

 Home » Denmark

-Following two weeks in Sweden, I hopped a high-speed train to Denmark and began exploring the best bakeries in Copenhagen.
+After two weeks in Sweden, I hopped on a high-speed train to Denmark and began exploring the city's best bakeries.

 Entrance to Geranium restaurant in Copenhagen

-On September 25, with high expectations and a healthy appetite, I arrived via Uber at the restaurant ranked #5 on the World's 50 Best Restaurants list for 2019.
+On September 25, with high expectations and a healthy appetite, I arrived at the restaurant ranked #5 on the 2019 World's 50 Best Restaurants list via Uber.

-It was a few minutes before noon.
-I took the non-descript elevator to Danish chef-owner Rasmus Kofoed's much-lauded Geranium restaurant.
+A few minutes before noon, I took the nondescript elevator to Danish chef Rasmus Kofoed's much-lauded Geranium restaurant.

-Geranium occupies the northern corner on the 8th floor of Telia Parken, the soccer stadium for FC Copenhagen and the Danish national team.
+Geranium occupies the northern corner of the 8th floor of Telia Parken, the national soccer stadium for FC Copenhagen and the Danish national team.

 The main dining room at Geranium, one of the best restaurants in Copenhagen